 Regardless of the specifics of your desired outcome, the overarching goals of factor investing often remain the same:

 There are literally hundreds of factors you can consider in building a factor investing strategy.
-These range from broad economic influences such as a country’s GPD, to more granular factors like a company’s credit rating or market capitalization.
+Here are just a few.

 An investor may adopt any or all of these as a viable investment strategy.
 In factor, the best-performing portfolios (in the long-term) often take a multi-factor approach to account for (and profit from) cyclical economic performance.
 A multi-factor approach can also neutralize risk, further enhance diversification, minimize correlation, and increase profit potential.